kyclark/bioinformatics_primer/parallel/README.md

 # Using GNU Parallel to Run Concurrent Processes

 "GNU parallel is a shell tool for executing jobs in parallel using one or more computers." (https://www.gnu.org/software/parallel/).
-To imagine working in parallel, think about the construction of the First Transcontinental Railroad that linked the East and West coasts of America.
+To imagine working in parallel, think about the construction of the First Transcontinental Railroad that linked the Omaha to San Francisco.
 The companies involved didn't start from one end and build it to the other.
 The track was built in independent sections that eventually connected as this was faster and more efficient.
 If you have a large job that can be broken into smaller tasks that can be run independently from each other, it's more efficient to use multiple processors possibly over many machines to run as many tasks concurrently than to run one big task.

 Imagine you need to BLAST several million sequences.
 You could just run `blastn` on the file and wait a few days for it to finish.
 Alternatively, you could split the sequences into several files and distribute the BLAST commands to several machines each of which might finish in hours rather than days.
 At the end, you would need only to concatenate the BLAST hits to get the same answer you would have gotten from BLASTing all the sequences in one file.